Students of this class may wish to first attend IN101 or gain equivalent experience and knowledge through on-the-job-training.

-For all individuals who plan to take the exam after the class, this one year of experience is a requirement for the exam, not a recommendation.
+For all individuals who plan to take the exam after the class, please click here to read more about the INSTC exam eligibility requirements.

 The skills in this course build on the basic skills and knowledge that an installer is likely to acquire during the first year on the job.
 For this reason, students will be expected to have basic knowledge of copper cabling media and know how to perform the following skills prior to attending class:

 - Pull horizontal cable through a continuous conduit run